White House State Ballroom: Background

 Traditionally, formal events at the White House are held in the East Room of the Executive Residence, which has a seating capacity of 200 people, or in specially constructed tents on the White House grounds for state dinners.
 President Joe Biden held four of his six state dinners outdoors using tents.
 President Donald Trump described the tents used for events as "not a pretty sight".
 The tents, described by a former White House chef as "embarrassing" and as resulting in guests being "elbow to elbow", often cost $1 million or more for each event.
 During President Barack Obama's first term in office, at least as early as 2010, then-private citizen Trump spoke to senior advisor David Axelrod and expressed a desire to build a ballroom on White House grounds.

+The first White House East Wing was designed by Charles Follen McKim and built in 1902 during the Theodore Roosevelt renovations as an entrance for formal and public visitors, on the site of the former East Terrace that was added during Thomas Jefferson's presidency and demolished in 1866.
+An expansion, including a second story, was instituted in 1942, during Franklin D. Roosevelt's presidency, primarily to cover the construction of an underground bunker, the Presidential Emergency Operations Center (PEOC).

-The White House has undergone a number of renovations and restorations in the roughly 230 years of its existence.
-The largest of these projects was the White House Reconstruction, which took place from 1949 to 1952, while President Harry S. Truman was in office.
-In order to save the then 150-year-old building from collapse, the entire interior structure of the Executive Residence was numbered and dismantled.
+The White House has undergone a number of other renovations and restorations in the roughly 230 years of its existence.
+A major above-ground structural change was the Truman Balcony in 1948.
+This was followed by the White House Reconstruction from 1949 to 1952 while President Harry S. Truman was in office.
+To save the then 150-year-old building from collapse, the entire interior structure of the Executive Residence was numbered and dismantled.
 Splitting beams and burned timbers damaged by the British in the War of 1812 were removed.
 The foundation of the outer walls was stabilized and reinforced.
 A basement and sub basement were dug, and then all four floors were reconstructed on a new steel frame inside the original sandstone walls.
 Since then, the White House Curator has overseen much smaller projects and redecorations in the actual Executive Residence.
 New features like swimming pools, tennis courts and bowling alleys were added by various presidents after Truman's renovation.
-The demolition of the East Wing was the first major structural change to the White House complex since the Truman balcony in 1948.
+A nuclear-proof bunker was built 60 feet under the White House during the Obama administration, designed for dozens of people to survive for several weeks.